 Do you ever stop and think about how much time you have left on this earth?
 Let’s say you get to live to 80 years.
 Just do the math.
 It’s not that long if you keep wasting your time.

 Be more selective with your time.
-Don’t squander it like you can always get it back.
+Don’t squander it as you can always get it back.
 Sure, you can always earn back the money that you’ve spent, but you can never earn back time.

 Once you spend time, it’s lost forever.